-- Stock Ownership Requirements.
+(c) Stock Ownership Requirements.
 All shares of the Company's stock distributed to Executive by the Company will be subject to the stock ownership guidelines in effect for executives from time to time, as determined by the Board of Directors.
-Unless the stock ownership guidelines provide otherwise: vested shares under equity grants may not be transferred during Executive's employment with the Company unless the value of Executive's stock holdings in the Company (including shares of restricted stock, restricted stock units and deferred stock units) after the transfer exceeds three times Executive's Base Salary; and following the termination of Executive's employment with the Company, vested shares of equity awards may not be transferred unless the value of Executive's stock holdings in the Company (including shares of restricted stock, restricted stock units and deferred stock units) after the transfer exceeds three times Executive's Base Salary as of the date that Executive's employment with the Company terminates in accordance with the terms of this Agreement (the "Termination Date"), provided, however, that this sentence will no longer apply following the six-month anniversary of the Termination Date.
+Unless the stock ownership guidelines provide otherwise: vested shares under equity grants may not be transferred during Executive's employment with the Company unless the value of Executive's stock holdings in the Company (including shares of restricted stock, restricted stock units and deferred stock units) after the transfer exceeds three times Executive's Base Salary; and following the termination of Executive's employment with the Company, vested shares of equity awards may not be transferred unless the value of Executive's stock holdings in the Company, vested stock units and deferred stock units) after the transfer exceeds three times Executive's Base Salary; and following the termination of Executive's Base Salary as of restricted stock, restricted stock units and deferred stock units) after the transfer exceeds three times Executive's Base Salary as of the date that Executive's employment with the Company terminates in accordance with the terms of this Agreement (the "Termination Date"), provided, however, that this sentence will no longer apply following the six-month anniversary of the Termination Date.
 For the avoidance of doubt, if the Company's stock ownership guidelines provide for different holding requirements or terms with respect to Executive, the stock ownership guidelines shall govern.
-Notwithstanding the foregoing, the restrictions of this subsection (c) will not prevent Executive from selling or directing the withholding of shares of the Company stock in accordance with, and subject to, Section 21 to satisfy income tax and employment tax obligations relating to the vesting, exercise, or settlement of equity grants to which the shares relate. - Employee Benefit Programs and Fringe Benefits.
+Notwithstanding the foregoing, the restrictions of this subsection (c) will not prevent Executive from selling or directing the withholding of shares of the Company stock in accordance with, and subject to, Section 21 to satisfy income tax and employment tax obligations relating to the vesting, exercise, or settlement of equity grants to which the shares relate.

+4. Employee Benefit Programs and Fringe Benefits.
 During the Term of Employment, Executive will be entitled to five weeks of vacation per fiscal year (prorated for 2023 based on the number of days worked during that year) and will be eligible to participate in all employee benefit programs of the Company now or hereafter made available to the Company's salaried employees generally, as such programs may be in effect from time to time.
 The Company will reimburse Executive for any and all business expenses reasonably incurred by Executive in connection with her employment in accordance with applicable the Company policies.

-• Termination of Employment.
+5. Termination of Employment.